 Gut Healing – as I’ve already highlighted modifying your diet and supplementing with digestive enzymes helps heal your gut lining.
 But there is a nutrient you can take that speeds up the healing process.
 It’s an amino acid called L-Glutamine.

-L-Glutamine is used as a fuel by the cells that line your intestinal tract.
-But it’s a fuel that works differently to sugar and fat.
+L-Glutamine is used as fuel by the cells that line your intestinal tract.
+But it’s a fuel that works differently from sugar and fat.
 Research has shown that L-Glutamine speeds up muscle repair.
 And seeing your gastrointestinal tract is a big muscle this is exactly what you want.

 And as I’ve already mentioned this first starts with modifying your diet and improving digestion.
 But to really make a difference you’ll need to use antimicrobial herbs.
 These work similarly to antibiotics and antifungals but they don’t obliterate the gut bugs you want to keep.